Military Award Ceremony Indoors

 How does the training accommodate large groups?

-Can Connect be integrated into existing wellness programs?
+Can Core Connections be integrated into existing wellness programs?

 Absolutely.
-Connect complements existing wellness initiatives by adding a layer of proactive mental health promotion and resilience building.
+Core Connections complements existing wellness initiatives by adding a layer of proactive mental health promotion and resilience building.
 It can seamlessly integrate with your current programs to enhance overall effectiveness.

 Take the First Step Today